 The Commonwealth has established mechanisms to cap the impact on the general fund of volatile capital gains-related individual income tax and judgment and settlement receipts, with excesses devoted to the stabilization fund (the Commonwealth's rainy day fund) or to retirement liabilities.
-Since fiscal 2011, capital gains have been budgeted in the general fund at \$1 billion maximum, rising annually based on U.S. GDP growth; for fiscal 2020 the figure is \$1.26 billion.
-Judgments and settlements are capped based on a five-year rolling benchmark, at \$193 million for fiscal 2019.
+Since fiscal 2011, capital gains have been budgeted in the general fund at \$1 billion maximum, rising annually based on U.S. GDP growth; for fiscal year 2020 the figure is \$1.26 billion.
+Judgments and settlements are capped based on a five-year rolling benchmark, at about \$116 million for fiscal 2020.

-The Commonwealth has consistently supported financial flexibility both in the form of the rebuilt stabilization fund as well as its ability to cut expenses in response to unforeseen weakness.
+The Commonwealth has consistently supported financial flexibility, both in the form of the rebuilt stabilization fund as well as its ability to cut expenses in response to unforeseen weakness.
 Similar to many states, the Commonwealth has faced budgetary challenges at several points in the current economic expansion, including from the impact of shifting federal tax law and from unexpected demands for Medicaid triggered in part by federal health reform.
-Although these factors initially weighed on progress in rebuilding the stabilization fund balance to prerecession levels, more recently the budgetary mechanisms to shift cyclical windfalls to the stabilization fund have raised its balance.
+Although these factors initially weighed on progress in rebuilding the stabilization fund balance to prerecession levels, more recently the budgetary mechanisms to shift cyclical windfalls to the stabilization fund have raised its balance considerably.

-The stabilization fund balance reached \$2 billion as of fiscal 2018 following the deposit of \$463 million from capital gains collections in excess of the fiscal 2018 threshold of \$1.169 billion and \$209 million from prior-year surplus; these deposits brought the balance to 7.2% of fiscal 2018 total tax revenues.
-Based on current projections, a deposit of approximately \$494 million is expected in the stabilization fund for fiscal 2019, bringing the balance to nearly \$2.5 billion, or 8.7% to total tax revenues.
+The stabilization fund balance has reached \$2.8 billion as of fiscal 2019 following net deposits including \$763 million from capital gains in excess of the fiscal 2019 threshold of \$1.212 billion; the balance equals 9.5% of preliminary fiscal 2019 tax revenues.
+The adopted budget for fiscal 2020 anticipates a further deposit of \$476 million, which would bring the stabilization fund balance to \$3.3 billion, equal to 11% of estimated fiscal 2020 tax revenues.